pengjiz/pengjiz.com/content/en/backend-dev-thoughts.md

 Actually deployment was the most time consuming part in the backend project, and I learned a lot from it.
 The server we are using is one managed by CMU.
-It had been used for hosting Django apps before so many libraries and packages were available when I got it.
-Therefore, at first I decided to deploy the app directly on the server, which I think is a very silly decision now.
-There were so many weird issues to deal with -- outdated packages, dependency conflicts, etc. Then I switched to Docker and things became a lot easier.
+It had been used for hosting Django apps before and many libraries and packages were available when I got it.
+Therefore, at first I decided to deploy the app directly on the server, which I think is a silly decision now.
+There were so many weird issues to deal with -- outdated packages, dependency conflicts, etc.
+Then I switched to Docker and things became a lot easier.
 I could upgrade the app and dependencies freely -- just build and push a new image and run a new container, and I could also use my only laptop as a staging machine without much pain.
-I am still not very familiar with Docker but the experience so far is positive.
+I am still not familiar with Docker but the experience so far is positive.

 [local proxies]: http://werkzeug.pocoo.org/docs/0.14/local/
 [Flask-Admin]: https://github.com/flask-admin/flask-admin